OutSystems/docs-product/src/develop/data/query/fetch-data-nl.md

 ## Validate data

-Since this capability is still under development you need to always validate both the query results as well as the generated aggregate.
 Start by checking the aggregate results, ensuring you got the data you expected.
 Then check the sources, filters, and sorts tabs of the generated aggregate to ensure the aggregate is valid and makes sense for your data request.